grahamwjohnson/accre_dwi_connectomes/README.md

 check all absolute paths in dwi_connectomes.slurm and the input_dir_list.txt and output_dir_list.txt are all correct. check the permissions of all of the paths are 755
 $ sbatch dwi_connectomes.slurm

+TROUBLESHOOTING
+1) Jobs failing on ACCRE because /OUTPUTS is 'read-only' You will get this error if there is anything wrong with the path -B bound to /OUTPUTS Be very careful with the .txt directory lists.
+To avoid ACCRE jobs failing, I have had to:
+'cat' the .txt file on ACCRE
+copy the list
+rename the file to OLD
+'touch' new .txt files
+copy the list and save